Introduction

 directory, alongside with your private key.

-Finally, you need a provisioning profile, to tell iOS which devices are allowed to install your apps.
+Finally, you need a 📝provisioning profile, to tell which iDevices are allowed to install your apps.
 Read on the next section to find out how to create that.

 Once you have your private key and certificate installed in the Keychain